rameezw/NGSIM-trajectory-animation/README.md

-# NGISM-I-80-Trajectory-Animation
+# NGSIM-I-80-Trajectory-Animation and Pairwise analysis
-Simple visualization of NGSIM I-80 dataset <br />
+Simple visualization of NGSIM I-80 dataset and analysis of longitudinal trajectories for vehicle pairs. <br />
-This project includes a subset of the data, full data can be found here: http://gateway.path.berkeley.edu/ngsimdocs/I-80/ <br />
+This project includes a subset of the data, full data can be found here: https://data.transportation.gov/Automobiles/Next-Generation-Simulation-NGSIM-Vehicle-Trajector/8ect-6jqj

 Data table header:
 <br />